Halium/docs/porting/debug-build/dmesg.rst

 Linux kernel <=3.4
 ------------------

-Before Kernel 3.4, Android developers created a driver that the Linux kernel may use to store its kernel message buffer in a special persistent location in RAM.
+Until Kernel 3.4, Android developers created a driver that the Linux kernel may use to store its kernel message buffer in a special persistent location in RAM.
 This information is preserved over a reboot but not a hard power cycle (such as holding the power button or powering off).
 This location is preserved to the system in ``/proc/last_kmsg``

 To use ``last_kmsg`` to debug problems in your port, do the following: